rtrad89/authorship_clustering_code_repo/README.md

 Statistical testing was executed in `R` to produce the CD plots presented in the paper, but it is not critical to running the code.

+As a final note, the code was developed and run on Windows 10.
+Slight differences in some results can occur from machine to machine depending on the hardware and software configurations, especially that we use a lot of floating-point calculations in our code.

 # Usage
 There is one main entry point to use the code: `cluster_docs.py`, besides an auxiliary entry point: `lssr_docs.py`.
 As the names suggest, `cluster_docs.py` clusters documents *represented in a LSSR* and `lssr_docs.py` *builds the relevant LSSR from a corpus of documents* using Blei's HDP.
 Since the first step is to build LSSR, let's explain how to use `lssr_docs.py` first then follow it with `cluster_docs.py`.